akka/akka/akka-docs/src/main/paradox/distributed-data.md

 Java
 : @@snip [DistributedDataDocTest.java](/akka-docs/src/test/java/jdocs/ddata/DistributedDataDocTest.java) { #get }

-As reply of the `Get` a `Replicator.GetSuccess` is sent to the sender of the `Get` if the value was successfully retrieved according to the supplied @ref:[read consistency level](typed/distributed-data.md#read-consistency) within the supplied timeout.
-Otherwise a `Replicator.GetFailure` is sent.
+As reply of the `Get` a @apidoc[Replicator.GetSuccess](akka.cluster.ddata.Replicator.GetSuccess) is sent to the sender of the `Get` if the value was successfully retrieved according to the supplied @ref:[read consistency level](typed/distributed-data.md#read-consistency) within the supplied timeout.
+Otherwise a @apidoc[Replicator.GetFailure](akka.cluster.ddata.Replicator.GetFailure) is sent.
-If the key does not exist the reply will be `Replicator.NotFound`.
+If the key does not exist the reply will be @apidoc[Replicator.NotFound](akka.cluster.ddata.Replicator.NotFound).

 Scala
 : @@snip [DistributedDataDocSpec.scala](/akka-docs/src/test/scala/docs/ddata/DistributedDataDocSpec.scala) { #get-response1 }